jrforrest/coding-challenge/README.md

 ### Intro

 Please build an application that will be a directory of companies, and the people who have founded them.
-The main page should be a list of all the companies with some high level information (Name, Short Description, City, State).
+The main page should be a list of all the companies with some high-level information (Name, Short Description, City, State).
 When the user click on a company its details will be shown.
-Included in those details will be the founding members of company, a long Description, and a collection of categories the company belongs to.
+Included in those details will be the founding members of company, a long description, and a collection of categories the company belongs to.

 ### Part 1 : Companies Index